-We moved back to the States together, to Gretchen's hometown in northeast Florida, where we saw a need for local food knowledge and access, and thus started and managed the area's first farmer's market, community garden, and local food education programs - which are still thriving today!
-We moved to the Burnsville area in 2012, both having family in the area, and couldn't get seeds and trees in the ground fast enough.
+We moved back to the States in 2004, to Gretchen's hometown in northeast Florida, where we started and managed the area's first farmer's market, community garden, and local food education programs - which are still thriving today!
+We moved South Toe in 2012, in our attempts to be close to family, have tillable land, and strong community.
 We began selling at the Yancey Market in 2013.

 Our gardens are cultivated with hand tools, utilizing low-to-no-till, and low-input organic growing methods.
 We grow about a half-acre of intensive annual vegetables for local markets, restaurants and bi-weekly farm pick-ups.
 We have also planted a mixed fruit and nut orchard, as well as a variety of perennials such as asparagus, berries, grapes, apples, and inoculated mushroom logs.

 In the Farm Kitchen we make delicious farm-based products such as seasonal greens pesto, jams/jellies and most importantly, Pica Rica hot sauce!
 This space is also used for events and workshops, focusing on casual, family-friendly farm dinners throughout the season.
 Join our "Farm Events" email to keep in the loop!

 Jona began making hot sauce in the tropics with his homemade banana vinegar and "Panama Peppers", a close habanero relative.
 It was instantly addictive, and since that time he receives notes from his addicts around the world, begging for the sauce.
 Fortunately for you all, it is officially legal and requires no shipping for locals!
 See "Hot Sauce" page for more info about Pica Rica and his other two sauces, Pica Verde and Pica Verde Chipotle.